-- → Concession 10 road construction in 2021 meant stations SW14, SW15 and SW18 were generally inaccessible during the summer months. - → SW0-2 inaccessible during September monthly event, temperature data not available. - → As noted in the 5-Year Comprehensive Review report, SW21C was modified by the property owner in 2019 and the gauge is no longer situated within the watercourse.
-Therefore, data is no longer representative of baseline conditions and trigger exceedances at this station are not reliable. - → Stations SW24A and SW24B are situated on private property and were modified by the property owner in summer 2021.
+- → As noted in the 5-Year Comprehensive Review report, SW21C was modified by the property owner in 2019.
+Therefore, data is no longer representative of baseline conditions and trigger exceedances at this station are not reliable.
+At downstream trigger station SW15, the culvert was replaced in 2021 as part of Concession 10 road re-construction.
+The new culvert invert appears to be at a higher elevation than the previous culvert and trigger exceedances at SW15 may also not be reliable. - → Stations SW24A and SW24B are situated on private property and were modified by the property owner in summer 2021.
 SW24A stream channel no longer exists and has been merged into SW24B; therefore, data is no longer representative of baseline conditions and trigger exceedances at this station are not reliable.
-It is recommended that trigger assessment be continued at downstream stations SW17 / SW17A. - → Red trigger exceedances for surface water temperature were observed at SW17 (August) and SW21C (August).
-In each case, conditions returned to the "green zone" for the subsequent event suggesting that no trend exists. - → Yellow trigger exceedances for surface water temperature were observed at SW1 (August), SW2 (March), SW10 (August), SW16 (August) and SW77 (July and August).
-Conditions generally returned to the "green zone" for the subsequent event suggesting that no trend exists. - → As noted in Section 4.1 and Figures D-1 and D-2, the monthly net surplus in winter and early spring 2021 was at the lower end of the baseline monitoring period range, while average monthly temperatures were consistently at the higher end of the baseline monitoring period range. - → The surface water temperature trigger exceedances observed during 2021 are not attributed to the Extension Quarry due to (a) the sporadic, generally discontinuous nature of the trigger exceedances and (b) the interpreted drawdown cone from the Extension Quarry did not extend beyond the Licence boundary in 2021.
-The trigger exceedances are therefore attributed to the above noted deviation of 2021 climatic conditions in comparison to the baseline monitoring period.
+It is recommended that trigger assessment be continued at downstream stations SW17. - → The July 2022 monthly manual measurements are not available at all stations due to a field transcription error which has been corrected. - → There were no red trigger exceedances for surface water temperatures in 2022. - → Yellow trigger exceedances for surface water temperature were observed at SW21C (August) and SW77 (June).
+Conditions returned to the "green zone" for the subsequent month suggesting that no trend exists. - → The surface water temperature trigger exceedances observed during 2022 are not attributed to the Extension Quarry due to (a) the sporadic, generally discontinuous nature of the trigger exceedances and (b) the interpreted drawdown cone from the Extension Quarry did not extend beyond the Licence boundary in 2022.